 - Bake or make some fun recipes (and cover subjects like math, reading, and nutrition and skills like critical thinking).

-School Work At Home Tip #8: Allow for free time and play.
+Remote Learning Tip #8: Allow for lots of free time and unstructured play.

-Spend the free time at home studying and playing.
+Spend the time at home studying and playing.
 It doesn’t have to be all school work all the time.

 Allow for lots of free play and alone time, too.
 (Do you know the important relationship between unstructured play and a child being successful in life?)

 In fact, I would have an “everyone to their own room for quiet time” part of the day.
 You can even adapt it to a specific corner, cushion or chair.
 They just need to be doing a quiet task (with headphones).
 And, yes!
 Napping counts if that’s what they want to do!